 In the case of an employee testing positive for COVID-19, how will you trace close contacts in the workplace?
 How will you inform close contacts that they may have been exposed to COVID-19?

-The Human Resource Department will notify the ICP/Designee of any employee that tested positive for COVID-19.
+The ICP/Designee/Department Head will notify Human Resources of any employee that tested positive for COVID-19.
 The ICP/Designee will contact that employee to establish if the employee is symptomatic/asymptomatic.
 This information and testing date will be utilized by the ICP to establish an appropriate timeline for contact tracing.
 The ICP/Designee will also interview the employee to establish any significant contacts amongst staff/residents.
 All residents and their designated representatives identified will be notified of a possible exposure to a COVID -19 positive employee.
-Any employee identified that had significant close contact with the confirmed positive employee will be notified by the appropriate Department Head/ICP/Designee
+Any employee identified that had significant close contact with the confirmed positive employee will be notified by the appropriate Department Head/ICP/Designee.
+Human Resources will maintain list of all employees who have tested positive for COVID.

 Please use this space to provide additional details about your business’s Safety Plan, including anything to address specific industry guidance.